burningwave/core/docs/index.md

 ```
 ### <a name="static-components-configuration-file">Configuration
 The configuration of this type of container is done via **burningwave.static.properties** file: the library looks for all files with this name and **merges them according to
-to the `priority-of-this-configuration-file` property contained within it** which is optional but becomes mandatory if in the classpaths there are multiple files with the file name indicated above. **If no configuration files are found, the library programmatically sets the default configuration whit following values**:
+to the property `priority-of-this-configuration-file` contained within it** which is optional but becomes mandatory if in the base class paths there are multiple files with the file name indicated above. **If no configuration files are found, the library programmatically sets the default configuration with following values**:
 ```properties
 background-executor.all-tasks-monitoring.enabled=\
 	true